Effects, functionally

 Read-only context

-data Reader r a = Reader (r -> a)
+data Reader r a = Reader (r -> a)- Separates the value

-from the context - Effect: access to a value inside the computation, a “global value” so to speak
+afrom the effect of reading a valuerfrom the context - Effect: access to a value inside the computation, a “global value” so to speak

 - Useful combinators: